saad0510/c-chat-app/README.md

 - [header.h](./SERVERS/header.c) - contains necessary headers and definitions used in project.

-The conversations and user data are stored in text and  binarie files.
+The conversations and user data are stored in text and  binaryfiles.
 ## References

 - Book : Hands-on Network Programming with C, Lewis Van Winkle, www.packt.com